ExMove/ExMove/README.md

-# MoveExplore Workflow
+# The Great Coding Workshop
-This code repository is meant as an accessible introduction to analysing tracking data using R. We make use of the [tidyverse](https://www.tidyverse.org/packages/) collection and simple features ([sf](https://r-spatial.github.io/sf/index.html)) packages to read, clean and process multiple data files, ready for a range of analyses.
+This workshop is meant as an accessible introduction to analysing tracking data using R. We make use of the [tidyverse](https://www.tidyverse.org/packages/) collection and simple features ([sf](https://r-spatial.github.io/sf/index.html)) packages to read, clean and process multiple data files, ready for a range of analyses.
+Go to the workflow script by clicking [here](R/Workflow.R)

 #### _Authors_: